Code-Institute-Submissions/MaksimB96-PP5_E-Com.2/README.md

 ## Validation

 ### HTML Validation
 W3C mark-up was utilised in order to validate html of the website.
 All Pages pass with no errors.
-It is worth noting that some pages with data_detail were thrown as errors which was not fixable
+Other significant urlls have been correected!

 <details><summary>HTML</summary>
 <img src="docs/validation/html/index-html.png">